 In any argument, your child might set different traps for you.
 Once you know what these traps are, you’ll be able to avoid them—and hold your child accountable.
 In this article, I translate what your child is really saying during an argument.

 You’ll often see kids blame others and point the finger at someone else when you hold them accountable for their behavior.
-Very often they see themselves as the victim, no matter how aggressive or abusive their behavior is.
-Thinking of themselves this way gives them the ability, in their mind, not to take any responsibility—and if you don’t take responsibility, then you won’t have to change.
+They often see themselves as the victim, no matter how aggressive or abusive their behavior is.

-If your child blames others or comes back with excuse after excuse whenever you call him on his behavior, I believe you need to start challenging his thinking.
-And if he acts out or is destructive in order to get away with inappropriate behavior, know that this is a warning sign: you need to find ways to stop that pattern immediately.
+If your child blames others or comes back with excuse after excuse whenever you call them on their behavior, I believe you need to start challenging their thinking.
+And if they act out or are destructive in order to get away with inappropriate behavior, know that this is a warning sign: you need to find ways to stop that pattern immediately.

 Parent: “Why are you falling behind in school and picking on your sister so much lately?”

 Child: “It’s her fault that I call her names—she’s always bugging me and taking my stuff.
 I’m sick of her crap.”

 When you try to hold kids accountable, they will often use excuses to deflect your attempts to make them take responsibility for their actions.
 And if the mother in this example asked her child to apologize to his sister, he would say, “I’m sorry, but…” And it would be, “I’m sorry, but you looked at me funny.”
 Or “I’m sorry, but you laughed.”

 So whatever he says, he means, “I’m sorry, but it was your fault.”
 And again, what he’s really stating here is, “I’m not responsible for what I say.
 I’m sorry, but I’m the victim here.”